Health Insurance for International Students

 - The spouse

 - Unmarried children under 19 years of age

 - Unmarried children under 23 years of age IF the child is a full-time student at an accredited institution of higher learning

 If you are on OPT, or are a Global Nomad or DACA student

 No. Major medical insurance coverage has always been mandatory for international students.

+In order to qualify for a waiver of the mandatory health insurance you must be adequately covered by a different plan.
 The plan must be a government-sponsored program, employer benefit for the student or parent of the student (if the student is a dependent), or be provided by another source (i.e. scholarship) that guarantees acceptable coverage will remain in force during the entire length of your stay.